Breastmilk, Lactation, and Infant Loss

 Sage tea can also help dry up your milk.

 - 3/4 teaspoons dry sage leaves in 1 cup of boiled water

 - Drink 3 cups per day for a maximum of 7 days

 - Sage essential oil is toxic, so only use sage tea

 - Consult with an herbalist to ensure sage tea is safe for you

 Some medications and supplements have been shown to up manage milk supply.
 Pseudoephedrine single 60 mg dose has been shown to reduce milk supply by about 24%.
 Check with your health care provider to see if it is safe for you.
-Estrogen containing forms of contraception are known to reduce milk supply.
-Bromocriptine (parlodel) is no longer suggested for drying up milk due to serious side effects/risks that include stroke, seizure, and death.
-Vitamin B6 (pyroxidine) pills have been recommended at 2 x 100 mg three times day for the first day and then 100 mg daily.
-Be mindful that side effects can include nausea, vomiting, diarrhea, dark yellow coloured urine.
+Estrogen containing forms of contraception is known to reduce milk supply.
+Bromocriptine (Parlodel) is no longer suggested for drying up milk due to serious side effects/risks that include stroke, seizure, and death.
+Vitamin B6 (pyroxidine) pills have been recommended at 2 x 100 mg three times a day for the first day and then 100 mg daily.
+Be mindful that side effects can include nausea, vomiting, diarrhea, dark yellow colored urine.
 Always consult with your health care provider to make sure this is safe for you.

-If breasts remain extremely full after a several days post-partum, some parents find that pumping the breasts as empty as possible one time and then using all of the above comfort measures can reset the milk production and lower supply.
+If breasts remain extremely full after several days post-partum, some parents find that pumping the breasts as empty as possible one time and then using all of the above comfort measures can reset the milk production and lower supply.